hasindu2008/f5c/_docs/r10train.md

     AAAAAAAAT	58.4335200897368	3.0	1	1	1	1
     AAAAAAACA	63.6599592820753	3.0	1	1	1	1
     ```
     Though we are training a model for dna_r10.4.1_e8.2_400bps, note that in the model above we have r10_180mv_450bps_9mer as the model, to trick nanopolish train to work.
-For converting the levels from ONT model to pA above, we used `level*23.027081308793+96.631070539403`, with mean and std constants calculatedusing [sigtk pa](https://github.com/hasindu2008/sigtk) and datamash on a R10.4.1 dataset.
+For converting the levels from ONT model to pA above, we used `level*23.027081308793+96.631070539403`, with mean and std constants calculated using [sigtk pa](https://github.com/hasindu2008/sigtk) and datamash on a R10.4.1 dataset.
 Note that level_stdv is set to 3.0 for all kmers to start with.
-Other columns such as sd_mean are unsused, so leave them as 1.
+Other columns such as sd_mean are unused, so leave them as 1.

 2. Assume we have the non-methylated dataset in a BLOW file called `nonmeth_reads.blow5`.
 Basecall the BLOW5 file with super accuracy through [buttery-eel](https://github.com/Psy-Fer/buttery-eel) using Guppy:
     ```
     buttery-eel  -g /install/ont-guppy-6.4.2/bin/  --config dna_r10.4.1_e8.2_400bps_sup.cfg  --device 'cuda:all' -i  nonmeth_reads.blow5 -q 10 -o  nonmeth.fastq --port 5555
     ```
     This will create two files named `nonmeth.pass.fastq` and `nonmeth.fail.fastq`.
-We will be using  `nonmeth.pass.fastq` that contains passed reads (reads with mean qscore > 10).
+We will use `nonmeth.pass.fastq` containing passed reads (reads with mean qscore > 10).

 3. Now let us use Minimap2 to map.
 We Used [hg38 with no alternate contigs](bit.ly/hg38noAlt) as the reference:
     ```